dynamsoft-docs/barcode-reader-docs/parameters/reference/australian-post-encoding-table.md

 # AustralianPostEncodingTable

-`AustralianPostEncodingTable` is a parameter to specifies the encoding table used to code the Customer Information Field of Australian Post Customer Barcode.
+`AustralianPostEncodingTable` is a parameter to specify the encoding table used to code the Customer Information Field of Australian Post Customer Barcode.
 It is defined as below:

 | Value Type | Value Range | Default Value |
 | ---------- | ----------- | ------------- |